 How to get to Kaya Mawa

 Likoma Island is accessible by charter flights with Nyasa Express from Lilongwe.
 Duration approximately 1 hour with a 25 minute road transfer from the airstrip to the lodge.
-Fast speed ferry options available with Likoma Passenger Services from Nkhata Bay and Ngala Beach Lodge to the island.
-For the adventurous traveler, there is also the local lake ferries from different locations along the lake shore to Likoma Island.
+Fast speed ferry options are available with Likoma Passenger Services from Nkhata Bay and Ngala Beach Lodge to the island.
+For the adventurous traveler, there are also the local lake ferries from different locations along the lake shore to Likoma Island.

 When to visit Kaya Mawa

-Kaya Mawa accommodation rates per person
+Kaya Mawa accommodation rates

 High Season: